 - 15. Slide the Mounting Frame into its mounting position in the Power Bay.
 Secure with the four previously removed screws. - 16.
-Install the three Rectifiers into the Mounting Frame.
+Install the two Rectifiers into the Mounting Frame.
 Refer to the previous procedure, "Replacing a Rectifier", for step-by-step instructions. - 17.
 After the Rectifiers are physically installed in the Mounting Frame, they are ready for operation immediately after power is supplied to them.
-Verify that the Rectifiers are operating normally.
+Verify that the Rectifiers are operating normally. - 18.
+On the Power System controller (MCA), update the system inventory as necessary.
+Refer to the Power System documentation for a procedure.

-- 18. On the Power System controller (MCA), update the system inventory as necessary.
-Refer to the Power System documentation for a procedure. - 19.
-Ensure that there are no local or remote alarms active on the system. - 20.
-Install the front cover on the Mounting Frame, and secure by tightening the two captive fasteners.
+- 19. Ensure that there are no local or remote alarms active on the system. - 20.
+Install the front cover on the Mounting Frame.
+Secure by tightening the two captive fasteners.
+Refer to Figure 3.9.